LivePersonInc/developer-center/pages/documents/ConversationalAI/KnowledgeBase/knowledgeBaseArticles.md

     * **Summary**: Enter a short response or message to be sent to the user.
 You can include web links, although depending on the channel they might not display correctly.
 For SMS/Messaging, you might need to show the URL by itself, not wrapped in HTML, since the HTML will be sent as plain text over these channels.
     * **Detail**: This field can be used to include longer messages to the user.
 For messaging, it's recommended that you keep the responses as brief as possible.
     * **Category**: To assign the article to a category, enter the category name.
 This lets you subsequently filter and find articles based on category in the Knowledge Base application.
     * **Tags**: Tags are keywords, *not* sentences, that highlight the key noun(s) or word(s) in the title and intent qualifiers/training phrases.
+Tags can also be [entities](intent-builder-entities.html) that you've defined in a domain in Intent Builder.
 To increase the accuracy of Knowledge Base search results, add tags.
 For example, for an article about health insurance, the tags should be "health", “insurance”, “benefits”.
 These should be words, not sentences.

 3. If desired, click **Advanced Settings**, and specify the following: